Ginger Syrup

 There are so many ways to use this homemade ginger syrup.
 A little ginger flavor goes a long way!
 Try one of these cocktail recipes for your next happy hour:

-Make a light whiskey ginger with ginger syrup, bourbon and club soda or seltzer.
+• As DIY ginger ale: Prepare homemade ginger ale by adding a little syrup to a glass and top it with soda water.
+Make a lighter whiskey ginger cocktail with ginger syrup, bourbon and club soda or seltzer.

 More simple syrup recipes